-L-Search The initial L-Search generates a certain number of loop vectors and evaluates them using their default schedules.
-As described above, loop vector LV is determined by the iteration variable vector I and transform matrix M, which are in turn decided by tile size(s) and unrolling factor(s) randomly chosen from a suitable range, if tiling and/or unrolling is included.
-These decisions are made randomly and with a bias to simple decisions, as explained above.
+L-Search The initial L-Search generates a certain number (Lbudget in Figure 2) of loop vectors and evaluates them using their default schedules.
+As described above, loop vector LV is determined by the iteration variable vector I and transform matrix M. I is in turn decided by tile size(s) and unrolling factor(s) randomly chosen from a suitable range, if tiling and/or unrolling is included.